 Some information from the broker is free.
 This includes information about the population (who the known terrorists are), the simulator world (world-map dimensions), and some event bookkeeping (locations of attacks, a list of currently arrested hats).
 Other types of information require payment and the amount paid sets a base probability that is used to determine the accuracy of the information.
-In the current implementation, increasing accuracy requires exponentially more "algorithmic dollars"; Equation 1 maps payment to probability.
-The same function is applied to every payment-based request.
+Use of this base probability is explained in the next section.
+In the current implementation, increasing accuracy requires exponentially more "algorithmic dollars."
+The function in Equation 1 maps payment to probability.

-$$probability = 1 - \left[\frac{1}{\log\left(payment\right)}\right] \tag{1}$$
+$$probability = 1 - \frac{1}{\log_2\left(\frac{payment}{5} + 2\right)}$$ (1)